 In general, individuals who are not eligible, or who have lost the privilege as a result of certain actions, may not practice before the IRS.
 If an individual loses eligibility to practice, the IRS will not recognize a power of attorney that names the individual as a representative.

 Generally, individuals lose their eligibility to practice before the IRS in the following ways.

 Not meeting the requirements for renewal of enrollment (such as continuing professional education).

-Requesting to be placed in inactive retirement status.
+Requesting as an enrolled agent to be placed in inactive retirement status.

 Being suspended or disbarred, or determined ineligible for practice, by the Office of Professional Responsibility for violating the regulations contained in Circular 230 or the standards in Revenue Procedure 81-38.

 Losing their state license to practice as an attorney or a certified public accountant, irrespective of the basis for the license revocation.